tomaustin700/YAML-Pipeline-Validator-VS-Code-Extension/README.md

 ## Usage

-From within a YAML file open the Command Palette (Ctrl+Shift+P) and select the 'Azure Pipelines YAML Validator: Validate' command.
+From within a YAML file open the Command Palette (Ctrl+Shift+P) and select the 'Azure Pipelines YAML Validator: Validate' command, alternatively use the keyboard shortcuts Ctrl+Alt+V on Windows and Ctrl+Cmd+V on Mac.
 Your YAML file will then be validated and any problems reported.

 ![](images/Command.png)